palm trees silhouette at sunset drawing in sketchbook by brianna eisman artsy drawings

 Available

 The next artist statement is noticeably more professional.
 In particular, notice how Erika adapted the bullet points into dashes and uses clear spacing, giving a cleaner appearance, similar to a resume.
-Erika briefly discusses her inspiration, techniques, and purpose in under 100 words.
+Erika’s use of words to describe art discuss her inspiration, techniques, and purpose in under 100 words.
 It’s simple, effective, and one of the best artist statements I’ve seen.

 ——————-